Fund selects Chadwick’s, well-known Bay Ridge restaurant, for aid program

 Portnoy says the fund will cut a check each month for a business until its financial crisis is over.
 Morris submitted a video and was thrilled when he got the call.

 “I can’t believe it.
 Man, this is a surprise,” he told Portnoy.
 “We are giving it our best shot.
-It’s like a war and a lot of people are falling by the waist side and we are hoping to knuckle it out over the next couple of years.
+It’s like a war and a lot of people are falling by the wayside and we are hoping to knuckle it out over the next couple of years.

 Portnoy was impressed by the eatery, which has been in Bay Ridge for over three decades.